pgenie-io/demo/README.md

    ```

 5. **Observe the results:**
+   - The `artifacts/haskell/` directory is recreated
-   - The `artifacts/hasql/` directory is recreated
+   - The `artifacts/rust/` directory is recreated
    - Haskell SDK is generated from your SQL

 ## Important: First Run Notice